maximeq/three-js-sphere-geometries/README.md

 # three-js-sphere-geometries
-Four different meshes for modelling spheres as new geometric primitives for THREE.JS.
+3 different meshes for modelling spheres as new geometric primitives for THREE.JS.

-The different meshes are the following:
+The different meshes are the following (with their related Buffer Geometry):
-* UV Sphere
-* Normalized Cube
+* Normalized Cube (NormalizedCubeBufferGeometry)
-* Spherified Cube
+* Spherified Cube (SpherifiedCubeBufferGeometry)
-* Icosahedron
+* Icosahedron (IcosahedronBufferGeometry)

 ## Setup